Protected Objects Legislation

 - the sale, trade and ownership of taonga tūturu, including what to do if you find a taonga or Māori artefact.

 The Act also incorporates the UNESCO Convention 1970 and the UNIDROIT Convention.
-A copy of the Act can be found at www.legislation.govt.nz.
+A copy of the Act can be found on the New Zealand legislation website.
+Details about the Ministry's enforcement and prosecution policy for this act is available on our legislation webpage.

-19th century pare which was returned to Rotorua Museum and Art Gallery in December 2012.
+19th century pare returned to Rotorua Museum and Art Gallery in December 2012.

 Protected New Zealand Objects